Janvier-Irasubiza/web-crawler/README.md

 # Web Crawler and Analytics Platform

 A web analytics and domain discovery platform built with FastAPI.
-This project provides detailed insights into website visitors and discovers .rw domains across the internet.
+This tool provides detailed insights into website visitors and discovers .rw domains across the internet.

 ## Key Features